 - While the skillet is heating, prepare the pork rub.
 In a small bowl, combine the garlic powder, onion powder, rosemary, paprika, thyme, salt, and pepper.
 Mix well, then rub all over the pork.

-- Add the oil to the hot skillet and swirl to coat.
-When the oil is hot, place the pork in the skillet and sear for about 2 minutes on each side.
+- When the oil is hot, place the pork in the skillet and sear for about 2 minutes on each side.

 - Meanwhile, place the onion in the bottom of the slow cooker.
 When the pork is seared on all sides, place it over top of the onion in the slow cooker.

-- Deglaze the skillet by adding the broth, wine, and minced garlic to the hot skillet.
-Scrape the bits off of the bottom of the pan and bring the liquid to a boil.
-Reduce the heat and simmer the liquid for 2 minutes to allow the flavors to combine.
-Stir in the mustard.
-Pour the liquid over the pork in the slow cooker.
+- Add the broth, wine, and minced garlic to the hot skillet to deglaze it.
+Scrape the bits off the bottom of the pan and bring the liquid to a boil.

 - Top the pork with the potatoes and carrots.
-Sprinkle the potatoes and carrots with salt and pepper then add the fresh herb bundle.
+Sprinkle the potatoes and carrots with salt and pepper, then add the fresh herb bundle.

 - Cover the slow cooker and cook on low for 6-8 hours.
 You’ll know it’s done with the pork falls apart easily and the vegetables are fork tender.